dhense177/Modeling_Lung_Cancer_Risk/README.md

 The model which minimizes the BIC is comprised of features:
 * Adult Daily Smoking % Estimates
-* Days of Harmful PM 2.5 levels
+* Days of Harmful PM 2.5
-* Air Quality Index levels
+* Air Quality Index Levels
-* Mean Radon levels
+* Mean Radon Levels

 ## ***Simple Linear Regression***

 Without introducing a hierarchical struture to the data, we have 3 options:
-1. Fully-Pooled: Forecast individual county 2014 lung cancer incidence through use of a single regression model for all counties
+1. Fully-Pooled: Model 2001-2011 lung cancer incidence through use of a single regression model for all counties
-2. State-Pooled: Forecast individual county 2014 lung cancer incidence through use of regression models for each state
+2. State-Pooled: Model 2001-2011 lung cancer incidence through use of separate regression models for each state
-3. Unpooled: Forecast individual county 2014 lung cancer incidence by running separate regressions on each individual county
+3. Unpooled: Model 2001-2011 lung cancer incidence by running separate regression models on each individual county

 I tried both fully-pooled and unpooled models, and chose to evaluate model performance on Root Mean Square Error (RMSE), a measure of the standard deviation of model predictions from actual values: